react4j/react4j/docs/compared_to_react.md

 props for the component.
 The method must be static, non-private, have no parameters, throw no exceptions and must return a value that is compatible with the prop type for the component.

+### Automatic shouldComponentUpdate lifecycle

+In React4j, the equivalent of react's `shouldComponentUpdate()` lifecycle method is generated unless the component is marked as `STATELESS`.
+A {@api_url: STATEFUL::annotations.ReactComponent.Type::STATEFUL} component will re-render if the components container re-renders and passes a prop with a different value from the previous render.
+A {@api_url: STATEFUL::annotations.ReactComponent.Type::STATEFUL} component will also re-render if the component explicitly invokes `scheduleRender()`.
+A {@api_url: TRACKING::annotations.ReactComponent.Type::TRACKING} or {@api_url: MAYBE_TRACKING::annotations.ReactComponent.Type::MAYBE_TRACKING} component will also re-render if any Arez dependency accessed during the previous render is changed.

 ### JSX

 Most react code uses [JSX](https://facebook.github.io/jsx/) to build component hierarchies.
 JSX is an xml-like